 Anterior Cruciate Ligament (ACL) Injuries

 The anterior cruciate ligament (ACL) is the primary restraint that limits how far the tibia (shin bone) slides forward in relation to the femur (thigh bone).
 When the ACL tears and that restraint disappears, the knee becomes unstable and may unpredictably buckle or give way.
-An ACL tear is a common knee injury in football and basketball.
+An ACL tear is a common knee injury in football, basketball, and other sports that require repeated use of the leg and knee.

 The ACL may tear suddenly and without warning when an individual decelerates, cuts to the side, or lands awkwardly.
-Symptoms of a torn ACL include an audible “pop” at the moment of injury, and the slippage of the knee out of its joint, accompanied by severe swelling and painful movement.
+Symptoms of a torn ACL include:

 The best time to diagnose an acute ACL tear is within the first hour after injury, before the knee swells, but this is not always possible.
 The initial evaluation includes a complete history of the injury — how it happened, whether the knee was hyperextended or other aspects of the “mechanism” of injury, whether the individual heard a pop, where and how badly the knee hurts, and whether the knee feels unstable — as well as details of previous knee injuries.